coderloff/xtend/README.md

 # xtend
-A C++ Header File for Competetive Programming
+A C++ Header File for Competitive Programming